iron-io/functions/docs/kubernetes.md

-# HOWTO run IronFunction as a scheduler on top of Docker Swarm cluster
+# HOWTO run IronFunction in Kubernetes

 *Prerequisite 1: it assumes you have a working Kubernetes, and a locally configured kubectl.*